rickeycarter/macDeepLearning/README.md

 nano .bash_profile
 ```

-Then paste in this command
+Then paste in this command below the anaconda parameter that should be present in the file:

 ```
 if [ -f $HOME/.bashrc ]; then
         source $HOME/.bashrc